 I. What is Foreshadowing?

-Foreshadowing is a literary device that gives the audience hints or signs about the future.
+Foreshadowing gives the audience hints or signs about the future.
 It suggests what is to come through imagery, language, and/or symbolism.
 It does not directly give away the outcome, but rather, suggests it.

 II.
 Examples of Foreshadowing

 To foreshadow an event in a story, the audience is given direct and/or subtle clues about what will happen.
 Imagine this scene:

 A professionally dressed woman hurriedly leaves the house, slamming the front door.
 She frantically searches for her keys in the bottom of a giant purse while balancing a briefcase under her other arm.
 She finds her keys, gets in the car and begins backing out of the driveway, and then slams on the brakes.
 “I feel like I’m forgetting something,” she says.
 She shrugs and drives away.

 With only this information, we can predict the outcome of this story—the woman has forgotten something important at home, and she probably won’t realize it until she needs it, perhaps at a meeting.
 Her clothing, behavior, and dialogue are all clues that work together to foreshadow what will happen in her future.
 Now, imagine the same situation, reenacted with slight differences:

 A professionally dressed woman hurriedly leaves the house, slamming the front door.
 She frantically searches for her keys in the bottom of a giant purse while balancing a briefcase under her other arm.
 She finds her keys, gets in the car, and backs out of the driveway.
 As the car drives away, the camera moves back towards the front door and into the house, where a USB stick is sitting on a shelf next to the front door.